-Most of the beaches are spread out along the well-protected southwestern coast.
-The water here is calm and crystal clear, a true paradise for snorkelers and divers.
-On the island there are no fewer than 65 locations where you can discover the most incredible natural wonders hidden right below the surface of the sea.The Mushroom Forest is especially well-known among divers.
-This underwater 'forest' is made up of large, mushroom-shaped coral formations.
-Schools of colourful fish swim all around you, putting on an unforgettable display.
-It's no coincidence that Curaçao was chosen by subscribers of Scuba Diving Magazine for its Reader's Choice Award.
-You don't even have to set foot in the water to admire all these sights.
-The submarine 'Seaworld Explorer' lets you experience the excitement of aquatic life at a depth of one-and-a-half metres.
-The unique Seaquarium on the coast near Bapor Kibra is also definitely worth a visit.
-The many aquariums are constantly filled with fresh seawater and the large 'petting basin' brings you closer than ever to the animals as you feed them by hand.
-Of course there's also safe diving among sea tortoises and sharks.
+Most of the beaches are scattered along the well-sheltered southwest coast.
+The water is calm and crystal clear, making it a true paradise for snorkellers and divers.
+The island has no less than 65 locations where you can discover the most beautiful natural treasures below sea level, such as Jan Thiel and Blauwbaai.The Mushroom Forest is particularly famous among divers.
+This 'underwater forest' is made up of large mushroom-shaped corals.
+Schools of colourful fish swim all around you, making for a dazzling display.
+Curaçao received the Reader's Choice Award from the subscribers of Scuba Diving Magazine for a reason!
+You don't even have to go into the water to admire all this beauty.
+The Seaworld Explorer submarine allows you to get acquainted with the fascinating underwater world at a depth of one and a half metres.
+The unique Seaquarium on the coast at Bapor Kibra is also very much worth visiting.
+The many aquariums are constantly filled with fresh seawater and the large “touch tank” brings you closer than ever to the live animals, which you are allowed to feed.
+And how about a safe dive among the sea turtles and sharks?